Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    The server will run at:
    - http://localhost:5000 (HTTP)
-   - https://localhost:5000 (HTTPS; voice recording requires cert.pem and key.pem to enable secure context)
+   - https://localhost:5000 (HTTPS; voice recording requires cert.pem and key.pem in the project root for microphone access)

 3. **Integration with Frontend**